-Compassionate Clarksville Child Custody Attorneys
+Compassionate Clarksville Child Custody Attorneys Ready To Help You

 At Batson Nolan PLC, we understand the importance of protecting your child’s well-being, both today and in the future.
 In Tennessee, the courts evaluate custody arrangements by examining whether the arrangement proposed is in the best interests of the child or children.
 A dedicate Clarksville child custody lawyer of Batson Nolan PLC crafts our cases around this best interest analysis and statutory factors, all while we ensure that your families’ individual situation and your child’s individual needs are taken into account.

 As your dedicated child custody law firm in Clarksville, we work toward helping you understand all the legal options as well as assisting you in creating a practical custody arrangement that reflects your family’s personal situation as well as your child’s best interest.

 Tennessee courts recognize and encourage the involvement of both the mother and father in the child’s life.
 Courts are challenged with the task of maximizing each parents time with the child while taking into account the individual needs of the child, the schedules of the parents, the geographic location of the parents, and other factors which may come into play.
 Courts encourage shared parenting and task the parents with sharing and cooperating in important parenting decisions.

 Courts understand the challenge of co-parenting after a custody hearing and encourage parties to reach agreements on child custody matters and communicate effectively after a divorce.
 Courts also understand the importance of parents encouraging a child’s relationship with the other parent.

 In cases of parental relocation, one parent is attempting to move outside the state or more than 50 miles from the other parent.
 The legislature of Tennessee has established a parental relocation statute to direct how to proceed when one parent is contemplating a relocation.
 The laws regarding parental relocation are very complex, strict and evolving.